stacks-network/docs/_org/explore.md

   </tr>
 </table>

 People such as token holders or application users typically don't need to use an explorer.
-However, there are a few interesting things to do if you are a token holder a user or both.
+However, there are a few interesting things to do if you are a token holder, a user, or both.

 ## Investigate the Explorer